foreveryone1/ObsidianNotes/0 ttrpg/System in development.md

 -	Disarming Strike
 	-	You can spend one MP to make an attack as an action and attempt to disarm that creature using your weapon skill.
 Deal additional damage equal to your ranks in the weapon skill you used to make that attack.
 -	Feinting Attack
 	-	You can spend MP to perform an attack as an action.
-In addition, the difficulty of your next attack against that creature is decreased by the number of MP spent.
+In addition, the difficulty of the next attack against that creature is decreased by the number of MP spent.
 -	Grappling Strike
 	-	A free hand
 	-	You can spend one MP to make a melee attack as an action and attempt to grapple that creature using your athletics.
 Deal additional damage equal to your ranks in athletics.